 What is Chafing?

 Chafing is a common yet incredibly annoying and sometimes painful skin problem.
 It is generally caused by some combination of moisture, friction, and bothersome fabric.
 When two or three of these factors combine, your skin may become irritated, causing it to sting, burn, and develop a red rash.
-That red rash and the symptoms associated with it are what we call chafing; in severe cases, it may include bleeding, swelling, and crusting.
+That red rash and the symptoms associated with it are what we call chafing; in severe cases, it may include bleeding, swelling, and crusting along the lines of a rash from poison ivy.

 Where Does Chafing Commonly Occur?